-STEP 3: Drag and drop OLE DB Source from toolbox to data flow region.
+STEP 3: Drag and drop OLE DB Source from the toolbox to the data flow region.
 Double click on OLE DB source in the data flow region will open the OLE DB connection manager settings.
-From the below screenshot you can observe that, We selected [SSIS Tutorials] Database as source database and [CDC Source] as source table
+From the below, you can observe that We selected the following Database as a source database and [CDC Source] as a source table

-Click OK to close the OLE DB source and Drag the Lookup Transformation from toolbox to the Data Flow tab.
+Click OK to close the OLE DB source and Drag the Lookup Transformation.

 STEP 5: Double click on the Lookup Transformation will open the Lookup Transformation Editor to configure the lookup table (reference table).
 Within the General Tab, under “Specify how to handle rows with no matching entries”, Change the default Fail Component to Ignore Failure option.

 STEP 6: Click on the connection Tab to configure the lookup connections settings.
-If you have already created the OLE DB connection Manager then select from the list otherwise, Click New button and configure it.
-Here we selected the existing one which is pointing to SSIS Tutorials Database.
+If you have already created the OLE DB connection Manager, then select from the list otherwise, Click the New button and set it.
+Here we chose the existing one, which is pointing to Database.

-Next, we are using the SQL Query as the lookup table because we require only one column to lookup (i.e., Employee_ID) so we are using the SQL query as shown below.
+Next, we are using the SQL Query as the lookup table because we require only one column to lookup (i.e., Employee_ID), so we are using the query as shown below.